 You can be taken to court for not paying a Parking Charge, and there is plenty of precedent for companies taking motorists to court for unpaid charges.
 Ignoring a Parking Charge doesn’t mean it goes away.
 In fact, ignoring it can make the situation worse.

 There have been cases where judges have voted unanimously in favour of the parking management companies.
 For instance, the case of Parkingeye vs Mr Barry Beavis, the judges determined that the charge ‘was neither improper in its purpose nor manifestly excessive in amount’.
 The courts upheld the parking charge that was in place and rejected a later appeal.

 The misinformation around Parking Charges has meant that parking management companies have taken an increasing number of people to court for not paying.

 What happens if I don’t pay parking tickets?

-Parking Charge Notices cannot be ignored, even if you refuse to pay and want to appeal you must interact with them.
+Parking Charges cannot be ignored, even if you refuse to pay and want to appeal you must interact with them.
 At its simplest level, avoiding a Parking Charge means you miss out on the cheaper payment cost.
 At its most serious, it can see you being sent additional reminders before finally being taken to court.

 That alone can be stressful, and you need to consider the costs of legal fees in many cases.
-This can often cost you more than the parking charge would, which is why payment or appeal are the best two routes to pursue.
+This can often cost you more than the Parking Charge would, which is why payment or appeal are the best two routes to pursue.

 Not necessarily.
-In the first instance, the Parking Charge Notice is sent to the registered vehicle owner.
+In the first instance, the Parking Charge is sent to the registered vehicle owner.
 However, they can appeal on the grounds they were not responsible for the vehicle at the time.